ndeverge/play2-docs-renderer/README.md

 A Play2 documentation renderer
 =====================================

-A quick, dirty and buggy app to navigate through the Play2 documentation hosted on the [Play2 Github repository](https://github.com/playframework/Play20/tree/master/documentation/manual)
+A quick and dirty (and buggy ?) app to navigate through the Play2 documentation hosted on the [Play2 Github repository](https://github.com/playframework/Play20/tree/master/documentation/manual)

 Written using Play 2.1 RC1 with Scala (bad Scala actually since it is my first Scala code...).